ChatterjeeAyan/UPNA/README.md

 We use the OGB benchmark to develop and run the experiments.
 Please refer to the OGB documentation and setup for executing the experiments listed below: https://github.com/snap-stanford/ogb

+Merge the files from /shortcuts-graph-machine-learning/Inductive-tests/ogb/ in the extracted ogb folder.

 For setting up the state-of-the-art link prediction model PLNLP, please refer to: https://github.com/zhitao-wang/plnlp

 ## Topological Shortcuts in Transductive Tests